 If you are new to personal finance than saving $23 a week would probably be the easiest way to accomplish this goal.

 To be honest, I don’t think the numbers are really all that important.
 What matter is that you are setting goals and working towards them.

-The larger numbers will come as you learn word towards and accomplish your goals.
+The larger numbers will come as you work towards accomplishing your goals.

 3. Review your income and expenses